xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Function**

-SELECT.LAST.CELL   Selects the last cell on a worksheet or macro sheet that contains a formula, value, or format or that is referred to in a formula or name
+SELECT.LAST.CELL&nbsp;&nbsp;&nbsp;Selects the last cell on a worksheet or macro sheet that contains a formula, value, or format or that is referred to in a formula or name

 Return to [top](#Q)